mykelalvis/FT/Traveller/WORKING/Mongoose/Wrath of the Ancients.md

 Vicervis considers Chirpers to be 'just animals really' and has transferred this attitude to Droyne.
 He will cite the apathetic and confused behaviour of the captive Droyne as proof.
 Even fellow humans and other well-recognized sentients mean little to him unless he has come to approve of or like them.
 Approval, of a condescending sort, is granted to those who obey his instructions and pander to his ego.
 He will like only those he considers intellectually worthy and who are also sufficiently respectful.
 New arrivals will be given the chance to show they are worth interacting with, after which they are pigeonholed as suitably respectful associates, useful underlings who know their place or rabble worthy only of contempt.

-SIR GNETUS JERROLD VICERVIS SPECIES GENDER AGE Human Male 102 TRAITS — STR 3 INT 14 SKILLS DEX 5 EDU 14 Admin 3, Electronics (computer) 6, Flyer (grav) 2, Gun Combat (slug) 3, Investigate 6, Jack-of-all- Trades 3, Persuade 4, Science (broad-based) 6
+SIR GNETUS JERROLD VICERVIS  Human Male 102 TRAITS — STR 3 INT 14 SKILLS DEX 5 EDU 14 Admin 3, Electronics (computer) 6, Flyer (grav) 2, Gun Combat (slug) 3, Investigate 6, Jack-of-all- Trades 3, Persuade 4, Science (broad-based) 6

 #### END 3 SOC 11